9x20 Lathe

 Bored to exactly the same size as

-the bearing OD (0.8665") for a press-fit installation.
+OD (0.8665") for a press-fit installation.

 Telescoping inside

-gages & a micrometer
+gauges & a

-were used to accurately measure the gear ID.
+used to accurately measure the gear ID.

 Camper the edges to facilitate press fitting.

-The bearing is 5/16" ID & .275" thick.
-Obtained two
+The bearing is 5/16" ID & 0.275" thick.

 The bearing are pressed flush with the back surfaces.